 - 9.1.
 The Application Site comprises of developed land, sealed surface, buildings, artificial unsealed surface, individual trees, modified grassland, a non-priority pond, and woodland.
 The proposed development will lead to the clearance of the developed land, buildings, ornamental hedgerow, a small section of woodland, and individual trees. - 9.2.
-Two emergence surveys on building 5, and one emergence survey on building 2 are required before recommendations on appropriate avoidance measures and mitigations can be given for roosting bats.
+Two emergence surveys on building 5, and one emergence survey on building 2 are required before recommendations on appropriate avoidance measures and mitigations can be given for roosting bats. - 9.3.
+The retained habitats will be fenced off and protected as BPZs during the construction phase.
+Heras fencing will be placed around the boundaries of the Application Site during the construction phase and measures followed to ensure badgers and other mammals are safeguarded during construction. - 9.4.

-- 9.4.
 Precautionary measures are required to protect nesting birds during construction.
 The trees and buildings will be subject to a nesting bird check prior to any works or will be carried out outside of the nesting bird season (February-August inclusive). - 9.5.
 A sensitive lighting strategy will be developed to maintain dark corridors for bats and other nocturnal mammals during the construction and operational phases of the development. - 9.6.
 Provided offsetting of the medium distinctiveness habitats can be secured, and assuming the implementation of the mitigation and enhancement measures set out in this report, the proposed development will be in accordance with the NPPF and Wokingham Borough Local Plan.